 Getting started is pretty simple.
 For those with poor balance, you can begin by balancing on both legs with a stable surface like a kitchen counter for support.
 You could then progress your balance program by relying less on your support, placing your feet closer together, closing your eyes, then eventually balancing on one leg.
 I usually recommend balancing for periods of 30 seconds to a minute and repeating that 3 to 5 times.
 Make sure you work on both legs equally.

 For those with better balance, you may start by balancing on one leg with your eyes closed and then work towards incorporating some tasks like hopping in place, working on some ball handling skills as shown in the video below, or playing catch with a partner (you may want to open your eyes for that one).
 One of my favorite things to do is to incorporate balance into my strength and conditioning workouts.
 Deadlifting with a dumbbell while balancing on one leg presents a whole new set of challenges to my body and helps me utilize some muscles that are underworked with traditional deadlifts.
 There are an infinite number of variations on the concept of incorporating balance into your specific routine, so be creative and share your ideas in the comments.

 No matter who you are, there is something for you to gain by working to improve your balance.
 I challenge you to stand up and get started right now.

-Athletico provides complimentary injury screens at a location near you.
+Athletico provides free assessments at a location near you.
 Click the button below to schedule yours now!